 Employers should not feel that an office culture where staff are routinely rude or degrading to each other is acceptable.
 Indeed, we would probably suggest that this case is unique as a result of the Claimants tenuous links with the protected characteristics he had sought to make out, meaning it was weak to begin with.

 Employers should utilise their contracts and their policies regarding disciplinary procedures and grievances effectively in order to combat working environments which are unprofessional or problematic.

-Should you require any assistance with statements of employment particulars, employment contracts, or anything else raised in this article, please contact Charlotte Braham on 01494 521301 for further advice.
+If you have any queries regarding disciplinary or grievance procedures or indeed anything else raised in this article, please contact our expert Charlotte Braham on 01494 521301.